nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/opening_files.md

 # Opening Files

 In this section we will start building our actual script piece-by-piece.
-The script we are currenly working on in any section will always appear like this:
+The script we are currently working on in any section will always appear like this:

 !!! example "Our Script"